Do you have hearing loss? Take our online quiz to find out

 If you’re concerned that the noise levels in your everyday life could be causing problems with your hearing, take our free online hearing check.

-Perhaps you struggle to enjoy conversations when there’s too much background noise, you often need people to repeat themselves or speech can sound muffled or lack definition – these are all signs that you might be experiencing hearing loss.
+Perhaps you struggle to enjoy conversations when there’s too much background noise, or maybe speech sounds muffled or lacks definition, and you're often needing people to repeat themselves – these are all signs that you might be experiencing hearing loss.

 Hearing protection you can use right now

 A great way to protect your hearing is to wear ear plugs.
-Leightons offer a variety to choose from, such as custom-fit and reusable to special sports ear plugs, so you can choose the ones that are right for you.
+Leightons offer a variety to choose from, such as custom-fit and reusable to specialist sports, music or sleep ear plugs, so you can choose the ones that are right for you.

-These work by eliminating background noises, meaning you are free to enjoy some peace and quiet, or to listen to your music at a quieter, safer level - without having to drown out the sound of the bus engine or your colleagues chatting about spreadsheets.
+These work by attenuating background noises, meaning you are free to enjoy some peace and quiet, or to listen to your music at a quieter and safer level without the need to drown out the sound of the bus engine or your colleagues chatting about spreadsheets.

-Remember, listening to headphones above around 60% of the volume on your device can be harmful to your hearing.
+Remember, listening to headphones over 60% of the maximum volume of your device can be harmful to your hearing.
 So, if you’re always listening at full volume, it might be worth getting your hearing tested.

 Book your FREE hearing assessment